TheBestTvarynka/tbt/content/posts/sspi-introduction/index.md

 ### Clean up

-Yes, memory leaks are memory safe, but it's better to not forget to clean up everything.
-SSPI has two main functions for that:
+Yes, *memory leaks are memory safe*, but it's better to not forget to clean up everything.
+SSPI has three functions for that:

 * `FreeContextBuffer`. ([doc](https://learn.microsoft.com/en-us/windows/win32/api/sspi/nf-sspi-freecontextbuffer)).
 Only one rule: if the buffer was allocated by the security package, then you should free it using this function.
 If the buffer was allocated by yourself, then you should free it in the usual way.
 * `FreeCredentialsHandle`. ([doc](https://learn.microsoft.com/en-us/windows/win32/api/sspi/nf-sspi-freecredentialshandle)).